murshidazher/client-side-data-storage/README.md

 ## HTML5 Web Storage

+> Stores as `key-value` pairs.

 - Before HTML5 Web Storage there was cookies but with a limited storage of 4KB.
 Moreover, they sent the cookies on every request hence slowing down.
 - Web storage attempts to provide client-side only storage with no interaction with server-side.
 - Web storage provides two different types of storage,
-  - LocalStorage - data isn't delete until the user manually deletes it  (persistent storage).
+  - `localStorage` - data isn't delete until the user manually deletes it  (persistent storage).
-  - SessionStorage - data stored in the SessionStorage is temporary and cleared if the browser is closed.
+  - `sessionStorage` - data stored in the SessionStorage is temporary and cleared if the browser is closed.
 It only saved for a browser session.
 - The main difference between these two types is the lifetime of the data not the functionality.
 - If we open two browser with the same domain, session storage will not be in persisted in the same storage but the local storage will be available.

 ## WebSQL

+> If you've enormous amount such that its not manageable by session storage or cookie.
+So we can only use the database.

 - WebSQL is a database located in the browser.
 - Before this we were only storing data as key-value pair but WebSQL uses table structure to store data.
 We can store more complex data and as many tables as we want.
 - WebSQL uses SQLite for storing data in the background as database engine.

 ## IndexedDB

+> Powerful, large-scale, transactional NoSQL database. ⚠️ Don't forget if you don't have large amounts of data, you shouldn't use database.
+If you do this the complexity of your application will be increased use local/session storage in this use-cases.

+- If we wanted to manage large amount of data in client-side we could use the WebSQL but it was the first attempt to add a database to client-side.
+- The specification of WebSQL reached an impasse, because developer stopped using it due to it being tabular data and limited to SQL queries.
+- IndexedDB is a NoSQL database where every operation is asynchronous.
+- Its also a transactional database meaning we can rollback an operation if a query fails.
+- Indexing is available in the IndexedDB.

 ## License